ZiBoGuo/odppa/README.md

 Our accelerator implemented on a Xilinx Virtex-7 690t FPGA runs at 150MHz.
 The synthesis and implementation details can be found in project ./implementation/dnn_690t/dnn_690t.xpr.
 The xpr file needs to be opened with __Vivado 2018.3__.
 The resource utilization of our accelerator is shown in below image.
 ![File Open Error](HW/implementation/result/resource.png)

+## Part2:  The performance of our accelerator
+---